 - 6 Full turns on the OEM torsion bar keys.

-- Cut a small 3″x3″ piece of the inner fender on passenger side front to prevent rubbing over speed bumps, and potholes.
+- Cut a small 3″x3″ piece of the inner fender on the passenger side front to prevent rubbing over speed bumps, and potholes.

 Biggest Tire on Stock 3500 Duramax [With a Lift Or Levelling Kit]

-With a level, 305/70/18 is defiantly possible, with some trimming.
-That equates to a 34.8” in metric values.
+With a level, 305/70/18 is possible, with some trimming.
+That equates to 34.8” in metric values.
 Unfortunately, it won’t be a straight fit and finish, since you’ll need to still do some minor trimming on the inside fender liners and guards where rubbing occurs.

 Many DURAMAX owners have reported running 295/70/18 (34.3”), 285/75/18 (34.8”), and 305/65/18 (33.6”) without any hassles on the DURAMAX with a small 2-3” level.
-There are also guys running 35×12.50×18 BFG’s with leveling kits and no problems.
+There are also guys running 35×12.50×18 BFGs with leveling kits and no problems.

 With any upgrade, comes a small tradeoff and a big tire upgrade is no exception.
-Fitting wider, heavier tires definitely comes at a price and since the tires are positioned below the suspension, they fall part of the unsprang weight of the truck.
+Fitting wider, heavier tires comes at a price and since the tires are positioned below the suspension, they form part of the unsprung weight of the truck.
 The quickest way to increase fuel consumption is by increasing unsprung weight.

 Your truck might look more aesthetically pleasing and have a more aggressive stance, but it will be thirstier, so be prepared to visit the pumps more regularly.

-Difference between a 33 and 35” Tire
+Difference between a 33″ and 35” Tire

-Below you can see the physical differences between a 33 and 35 inch tire.
+Below you can see the physical differences between a 33 and 35-inch tire.

-So the takeaway here is, without a 2” or 3” suspension upgrade or leveling kit you’re limited to bigger sized 33” tires.
+So the takeaway here is, without a 2” or 3” suspension upgrade or leveling kit on your 3500 Duramax you’re limited to bigger-sized 33” tires.
 You will need to do cutting and trimming of wheel wells if you decide to go bigger 34” on stock suspension on the stock rim.